apache/sedona/docs/api/flink/Function.md

 ##  ST_CoordDim

 Introduction: Returns the coordinate dimensions of the geometry.
+It is an alias of `ST_NDims`.

 Format: `ST_CoordDim(geom: geometry)`